Ways to Acquire MGS Cemetery Transcripts

 - Order copies of transcripts or indexes by email or mail – more details below.

 Many MGS volunteers have spent countless hours over the years transcribing and indexing monumental inscriptions for over 1400 cemeteries in Manitoba.
 Since 1978, volunteers from the Manitoba Genealogical Society have visited over 1400 cemeteries in Manitoba.
-They recorded the exact inscriptions on every tombstone in each cemetery (name, birth / death date, and any other wording).
-This is called transcribing in genealogical terms.
-Copies of these transcriptions are stored at the MGS Resource Centre.
-They may be viewed by MGS members without charge, and by others upon payment of a daily research fee.
-Copies of most cemetery transcriptions may be purchased through the MGS.
-The remainder of this page describes how to locate and order a particular cemetery transcript.
+They recorded the exact inscriptions on every tombstone (called transcribing) in each cemetery (name, birth / death date, and any other wording).
+The data was double checked by another volunteer so the information is very accurate.
+A searchable index was then developed to enable a quick search of each cemetery.

 Master list of Transcribed Cemeteries

 - Click here for the list of transcribed cemeteries available by Municipality:

 The listings are presented in five columns as follows:

 1. MGS Cemetery Reference Number

 2. Name of cemetery (including colloquial name if applicable)

 4. Number of pages in transcription